Can real food help overweight dogs?

 Our bowls aren’t just for puppies either!
 Our food has helped support puppers of all ages, including senior dogs like Noodle and Baxter.
 Throughout all stages of pupper’s life, it’s important to maintain good health while preventing disease.

 Canine obesity is a serious but preventable condition.
 If your pupper needs a little extra help maintaining their weight, it’s never too late to make a positive change.
-Try our sampler box and see for yourself—pupper will look and feel healthier than ever!
+Try our Starter Box and see for yourself—pupper will look and feel healthier than ever!